tonyluocpu/File-Reader-For-AI-MCP-Server-/README.md

 ## Project Status

-✅ **Production Ready** - Word document support fully tested and verified
+✅ **Production Ready** - Word and Excel support fully tested and verified
 ✅ **MCP Compatible** - Works with Claude, Cursor, and other MCP-compatible AI assistants
 ✅ **No API Keys Required** - Runs independently without external dependencies
 ✅ **Cross-Platform** - Tested on macOS, Linux, and Windows